 1 egg, lightly beaten

-150ml lukewarm water, adjust as necessary
+150ml lukewarm water, adjust as

 40g butter